 Lifestyle and home remedies

 Certain life events, such as stress, can trigger episodes of higher bilirubin levels in Gilbert's syndrome, leading to jaundice.
-Managing those situations can help keep bilirubin under control.
+Taking steps to manage those situations can help keep bilirubin levels under control.

 These steps include:

 - Make sure your doctors know you have Gilbert's syndrome.
-Because Gilbert's syndrome affects the way your body processes certain medications, every doctor you visit needs to know about the condition.
+Because Gilbert's syndrome affects the way your body processes certain medications, every doctor you visit needs to know that you have the condition.

 - Eat a healthy diet.
 Avoid extremely low-calorie diets.
 Stick to a routine eating schedule, and avoid fasting or skipping meals.

 - Manage stress.
-Find ways to deal with the stresses in your life, such as exercise, meditation or listening to music.
+Find ways to deal with the stresses in your life.
+Exercise, meditation and listening to music may be helpful.